Jollywatt/typst-fletcher/src/main.typ

 /// Draw a connecting line or arc in an arrow diagram.
 ///
 ///
 /// - ..args (any): Positional arguments specify the edge's start and end points
-///  of a node, and any additional vertices.
+///  and any additional vertices.
 ///
 ///  ```typc
 ///  edge(from, to, ..)